Your Guide to Working Out With an Overactive Pelvic Floor

 7. Downward Dog

 Weak or tight hips contribute to dysfunctional pelvic floor muscle activity.
-It’s worth strengthening the hips to address this factor.
+Strengthening the hips can address this factor.
 If you are a person who sits a lot, has knee or back pain or has poor posture, this may be especially valuable for you.
 Some overactive pelvic floor exercises to strengthen the hips include:

 • Clamshells